-Although the band and piping colors (black and red) are the same as for officers of Armor/Artillery or Special Troops, notice the band is made of simple wool - NOT black velvet.
-That was reserved for officers - although after 1980 more and more conscripts apparently purchased their own velvet-banded caps.
+Notice the band is made of simple black wool - NOT black velvet.
+That was reserved for officers of select branches - although after 1980 more and more conscripts apparently purchased their own velvet-banded caps.

 The chinstrap is black plastic, as is the visor - marking it again as one produced in the 1980s.
 The buttons are gilt plastic Soviet Army type.

 This 1988-dated cap is identical to the above cap, except for the red band marking a conscript of Motorized Rifle troops.
-Magenta-banded/piped caps were not authorized in the 1969 regulations for conscripts although
+After 1969, this and the black banded cap just discussed were the only two

 Transitional Officer Service